-Smithers, 202039
+Smithers, 2020

 Demonstrating paper packaging's environmental credentials is one way brand owners and retailers can connect with consumers.
 However, sustainability is just one of paper packaging's unique selling points.
 Packaging is all about getting people's attention, communicating and making a connection - much like art.

-This may be the reason why one packaging trend in 2021 saw designers borrowing from the art world.40 The practical impact that paper packaging can have with consumers is best displayed at a product level.
+The practical impact that paper packaging can have with consumers is best displayed at a product level.

 Cartons are ideal for presenting the latest digital technology to help brand owners and retailers communicate with customers.
 This technology includes QR codes, interaction via augmented reality, and RFID tags.
 Carton designs also lead the way in innovation and brand promotion, especially for prestigious and premium goods.
-The ability to continuously innovate makes cartons the sustainable choice for today and the future.41
+The ability to continuously innovate makes cartons the sustainable choice for today and the future.22

 Transit packaging can also be used creatively to display and promote products.
 'Shelf-ready packaging' that uses printed corrugated board allows brand owners to safely transport their goods and display them prominently in store using the same package.
 E-commerce mailing bags often use unbleached brown paper to demonstrate to a brand's customers that the ecological impact of its packaging has been well considered.

 New printing techniques are also being used to satisfy the most sophisticated of graphic design requirements, and the introduction of new technologies has had a big impact on packaging design.
 Digital printing techniques now allow the economical production of prototypes, sales samples and limited production runs for test markets, resulting in a remarkable increase in the possibilities for 'speed to market' in new product launches.